 In the A.A.S. in Dental Assisting degree program, students learn about the uses of radiology in dentistry, assisting at a dental chair and two dental assisting field experiences or practicum sessions.
 Other related courses include first aid and a seminar for dental assistant, where students learn about problem-solving through case studies.
 Students can complete the A.A.S. in five semesters, including general education courses.

-Located in Bryan, the Texas A&M Health Science Center offers multiple degree programs designed to train individuals for careers in the field of dentistry.
+Located in College Station, the Texas A & M University-College Station offers multiple degree programs designed to train individuals for careers in the field of dentistry.
 The school offers a Bachelor of Science in Dental Hygiene, a Master of Science in Education for Health Care Professionals and the Doctor of Dental Surgery.

 The Bachelor of Science in Dental Hygiene degree program focuses on general education requirements during the first two years of study.
 Major-specific courses begin in the third year and introduce students to dental anatomy, the role and responsibilities of dentists and oral radiography.
 Other required courses focus on working in medical emergency situations, professional ethics and dentistry issues for older adults.
 Students complete four clinical rotations in dental offices and a field experience in public and community health.